macports/macports-webapp/docs/DEPLOYMENT.md

 setting up a local environment can be avoided when working with Docker.
 But in case you do not want to work with Docker, we will also walk through the standard process of setting up the app.

+## The full-Docker way

+If you would like to work with the Dockerised app and dependencies, all you need to do is:

+1. Run `docker compose up` from the project root
+2. Run `./docker_compose_setup.sh` from the project root
+3. Access the site at http://localhost:8080

+This will take care of all dependencies and initialization.
+Note, however, that in particular step 2 takes a *long* time (several hours).
+Until it completes, some data will not be available in the app (ports, search, build info, livecheck results).

+Data is stored in two places:

+- `tmp` in the repo root: webapp data and Solr data
+- `db` Docker volume: PostgreSQL data

+To reset your local environment completely, be sure to delete both.

-## Getting the dependencies ready
+## The other way: Getting the dependencies ready

 The external dependencies of the app are: PostgreSQL, Solr and Memcached.
-The search page(/search/) is completely derived from
+The search page (/search/) is completely derived from
 Solr.
 Memcached is optional, and can be avoided if you don't want to cache the results of stats and trac tickets.

 If you are new to these technologies, you may use the instructions provided below, otherwise you are free to install and setup these